Sergey-Rails/dev_site/policy/maintenance.md

 permalink: /maintenance/
 ---

-reSpree is written and maintained by a community of volunteer software professionals.
+Spree is written and maintained by a community of volunteer software professionals.
 We have written this software in our free time and we our sharing it with you free of charge.
 You're welcome.

 ## Supported Versions